-

 century.

-Use the following example to construct your citation:
+Use the following template for your citation:

-DOQQs are Digital Orthophoto Quarter Quadrangles which can be downloaded
+DOQQs are Digital Orthophoto Quarter Quadrangles which can be downloaded here (under Aerial Photography).

-here (choose Aerial Photography).
-These images are in a Multi-resolution
+These images are in a Multi-resolution Seamless Image Database (MrSID) format that

-These DOQQs were made by the Louisiana Oil Spill Coordinator's Office.
-If you do
+requires ArcView 3.1 or later for viewing.
+These DOQQs were made by the Louisiana Oil

-not want to download the files from our site, you may contact the office at:
+Spill Coordinator's Office.
+If you do not want to download the files from our site,

 Louisiana Oil Spill Coordinator's Office